qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Usually, when using capturing map tools (add feature, add part, add ring, reshape and split), you need to click each vertex of the feature.

-Using the automatic tracing mode you can speed up the digitization process.
+With the automatic tracing mode, you can speed up the digitization process as you no longer need to manually place all the vertices during digitization:

+#.
+Enable the |tracing| :sup:`Tracing` tool by pushing the icon or pressing
+   :kbd:`t` key;
-Enable the |tracing| :sup:`Tracing` tool by pushing the icon or pressing :kbd:`t` key and :ref:`snap to <snapping_tolerance>` a vertex or segment of a feature you want to trace along.
-Move the mouse over another vertex or segment you'd like to snap and instead of an usual straight line, the digitizing rubber band represents a path from the last point you snapped to the current position.
+#. :ref:`Snap to <snapping_tolerance>` a vertex or segment of a feature you
+   want to trace along;
+#.
+Move the mouse over another vertex or segment you'd like to snap and, instead
+   of the usual straight line, the digitizing rubber band represents a path from the last point you snapped to the current position.

    QGIS actually uses the underlying features topology to build the shortest path between the two points.
-Click and QGIS places the intermediate vertices following the path.
-You no longer need to manually place all the vertices during digitization.

 Tracing requires snapping to be activated in traceable layers to build the path.
-You should also snap to an existing vertex or segment while digitizing and ensure that the two nodes are topologically connectable following existing features, otherwise QGIS is unable to connect them and thus traces a single straight line.
+You should also snap to an existing vertex or segment while digitizing and ensure that the two nodes are topologically connectable through existing features edges, otherwise QGIS is unable to connect them and thus traces a single straight line.
+#.
+Click and QGIS places the intermediate vertices following the displayed path.

+Unfold the |tracing| :sup:`Enable Tracing` icon and set the :guilabel:`Offset` option to digitize a path parallel to the features instead of tracing along them;
+a positive value places the new drawing at the left of the original features and a negative value does the opposite.

 .. note:: **Adjust map scale or snapping settings for an optimal tracing**